madprops/slide/README.md

 ---

-`Slide` is a web application that plays dynamic `strudel` music.
+`Slide` is a web application that plays [`strudel`](https://strudel.cc/) music.

+It has an editor to write code including autocomplete.

-Patterns evolve over time automatically through the use of `AI`.
+Patterns can evolve over time automatically through the use of `AI`.

-It also has a collection of songs ready to play.
+It has a collection of songs ready to play.

+There's also a scope visualizer that supports gestures.

 ---